FAQ

 Private outdoor spaces.
 Private balconies, patios, backyards, and rooftops are typically allowed for the property owner or for tenants with permission.
 Building rules can still apply, especially in co-op buildings with smoking restrictions.

 Licensed consumption lounges (where operational).
-NYS regulation provides for licensed cannabis consumption lounges under the OCM framework.
-The lounge license category became operational in 2024 and 2025 with a small number of lounges opening in NYC.
-Lounges offer on-premises consumption legally.
-Check OCM for the current operational list.
+NYS regulation provides for licensed cannabis consumption lounges under the OCM framework, where on-premises consumption is legal.
+Check OCM at cannabis.ny.gov for which lounges are currently licensed and open.

 Where Smoking Is Prohibited